appacademy/prep-work/App-Academy-prep-work.md

 can find and correct mistakes.
 It will also give you practice running rspec tests.

+The required exercises are 0 - 12 and 14.
 To begin work, go to the github page and click to download the ZIP file.
 Extract the ZIP and open the contained index.html.
-This will contain further instructions for how to proceed.
+This will contain further instructions as to how to proceed.

 When you're finished with Test First Ruby, send it to us (instructions below).